novaksta/makerfaire-shield/README.md

 A sample box can be found in "box" directory

-There are available workshop slides ("Postav a naprogramuj si vlastní herní konzoli s.pdf") for Maker Faire in Prague 2026 (in czech language) that describe "getting started" process.
+There are available workshop slides [Postav a naprogramuj si vlastní herní konzoli s.pdf](Postav a naprogramuj si vlastní herní konzoli s.pdf) for Maker Faire in Prague 2026 (in czech language) that describe "getting started" process.

 ![The result equipped with modules](IMG_20260423_191241.jpg)